Negarasu/ASLUM.py/README.md

 ```

 ## Documentation
-Comprehensive documentation for the ASLUMpy package is available, covering all aspects of its functionality, including installation, usage, and references.
-The documentation is designed to help you get the most out of ASLUMpy, whether you're a beginner or an experienced user.
+Comprehensive documentation for the ASLUM-Py package is available, covering all aspects of its functionality, including installation, usage, and references.
+The documentation is designed to help you get the most out of ASLUM-Py, whether you're a beginner or an experienced user.

 User Guide
-The user guide provides a detailed walkthrough of ASLUMpy's features and functionalities, including step-by-step instructions on how to perform common tasks.
+The user guide provides a detailed walkthrough of ASLUM-Py's features and functionalities, including step-by-step instructions on how to perform common tasks.

 Installation Guide
 Detailed instructions on how to install **ASLUM.py** on various platforms.
 This section covers: